Hoi An Lantern Festival – Full Moon | Dates & Things to Do

 6. Playing Bai Choi (Listed as UNESCO Heritage)

-Bai Choi is a Vietnamese folk game recognized as UNESCO heritage.
-It combines bingo and singing and is easily accessible to tourists, even those who do not speak Vietnamese.
-In Hoi An, one should head near the An Hoi Bridge, where you will find bamboo huts arranged around a small courtyard.
+Bai Choi is a traditional Vietnamese game recognized as UNESCO heritage.
+It combines bingo with singing and is easily accessible to tourists, even without understanding Vietnamese.
+In Hoi An, head to the area near the An Hoi Bridge, where you’ll find bamboo huts arranged around a small courtyard.
 This is where local artists come to play Bai Choi.

-The singer performs a traditional song and, at a certain point, a specific word is pronounced.
-If this word appears on your card, you earn a point.
-Like in bingo, you need all three symbols to win.
+The singer performs a traditional song and, at a certain point, calls out a specific word.
+If this word is on your card, you earn a point.
+Like in bingo, you need to match all three symbols to win.

 7. Learning Folk Songs